Recording Asteroid Occultations

 Event UT:

-The predicted time of an asteroid occultation is reasonably well known. (to within a few seconds in many cases).
-It's advisable to begin observing/recording about one or two minutes before the event, and continue for up to 4 min duration.
+The predicted time of an asteroid occultation is reasonably well known. (to within a few seconds in many cases now).
+It's advisable to begin observing/recording about one or two minutes before the event, and continue for up to 2 - 4 min duration.
 The asteroids with well defined orbits can be predicted accurately to within a second.
 Smaller or more distant objects (e.g. TNOs) with less well defined orbits will have UT errors of up to 1 minute, maybe more.
 Check the prediction for the event UT.
-To detect unknown satellites of asteroids, observation will need to commence 10 min earlier than the time for the parent asteroid./or Occult
+To detect unknown satellites of asteroids, observation will need to commence may be 5 min earlier than the time for the parent asteroid./or Occult, and record for up to 10min.

 Reporting Negative and Positive Asteroid Occultations

 All observations are gratefully received.
 Results will be forwarded to the central body for reducing and archiving.
-Please contact me for a report form and any questions.
+Please join the UKoccultations.group.io for a advice on recording technique and reporting observations to the European Occultation Results Database - SODIS

 Clear Skies and good observing,